TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 Your agility and adroitness.

 - Increases speed by +1 for each point.
-- Increases stamina by +1 for each point.
 - Increases effectiveness of piercing and slashing weapons.
 - Increases efficacy of the dodge action.
 - Required for certain arms and armor.